mudl0rd/wtweg/FAQ.md

 >
 > [Cores can be grabbed here](http://buildbot.libretro.com/nightly/windows/x86_64/latest/)
 > * "cores" is where all libretro cores go.
->    * Cores on Windows can be transparently depacked from ZIP/RAR/7-Zip files.
-These can be in  the  "cores" directory as singular compressed files, or multiple core files as one pack of "cores.zip, "cores.rar", or "cores.7z", placed in the WTFweg install directory.
 > * "saves" is where all saves are
 > * "system" is where all BIOSes/system files go
 >